+Amman

-- a. ?Sbaħa al-internet-tu mutaħ-an li-kull-i al-buyut-i fi became.3M.SG the-internet-NOM available-ACC to-all-GEN the-houses-GEN in Samman.
-Amman 'The internet has become available to all the houses in Amman.' - b. ?Sbaħa al-internet-tu mutaħ-an li-l-buyut-i fi Samman became.3M.SG the-internet-NOM available-ACC to-the-houses-GEN in Amman kull-i=ha. all-GEN=3F.PL 'The internet has become available to the houses in Amman, all of them.'
+'The internet has become available to all the houses in Amman.'

+b. ?Sbaħa al-internet-tu mutaħ-an li-l-buyut-i fi Samman became.3M.SG the-internet-NOM available-ACC to-the-houses-GEN in Amman kull-i=ha. all-GEN=3F.PL 'The internet has become available to the houses in Amman, all of them.'

-In addition, Arabic FQs appear in positions like the complement position of unaccusative and passive verbs (19) (Miyagawa 1989 shows that Japanese allows floating numerals in these positions, as well):3
+In addition, Arabic FQs appear in positions like the complement position of unaccusative and passive verbs (20) (Miyagawa 1989 shows that Japanese allows floating numerals in these positions, as well):4 b. al-mu?alim-u darrasa kull-a aT -Tullab-i a al-qasa?id-a kull-a=ha the-teacher-NOM taught.3M.SG all-ACC the-students-GEN the-poems-ACC all-ACC=3F.PL 'The teacher tau (on e instance of floating) c. al-mu?alim-u darrasa aT-Tullab- a kull-a=h um al-qasa a?id-a kul l-a=ha the-teacher-NOM taught.3M.SG the-students-ACC all-ACC=3M.PL the-poems-ACC all-ACC=3F.PL 'The teacher taught the students all, all of the poems.' • • • • • • •

-- (19) a. aT-Tullab-u waSalu kull-u-hum. the-students-NOM arrive.3M.PL all-NOM=3M.PL 'All the students arrived.' - b. aT-Tullab-u uStuqilu kull-u-hum. the-students-NOM arrest.PASS.3M.PL all-NOM-3M.PL 'All the students were arrested.' - c.
-Salma takrahu aT-Tullab-a kull-a-hum.
-Salma hate.3F.SG the-students-ACC all-ACC-3M.PL 'Salma hates all the students.'

-3One might wonder whether we really know that these quantifiers have been stranded in direct object position, or they could be higher (with the verb having raised).
+4One might ask how we can be sure that these quantifiers have been stranded in a direct object position, given that they could be in a higher position if the verb has been raised.
 However, other examples show that FQs may appear in the same position even when the main verb cannot have moved (to T, assuming that in Arabic the highest verb must move to T to check its features).
 In (1), the auxiliary kan is assumed to occupy T, so it is impossible for the verb to have moved over the FQ:

-^{1.} aT-Tullab-u kan-u qad uStuqilu kull-u-hum. the-students-NOM was-3M.PL PERF arrest.PASS.3M.PL all-NOM-3M.PL 'The students had been all arrested.'
+1. aT-Tullab-u kan-u qad uStuqilu kull-u-hum. the-students-NOM was-3M.PL PERF arrest.PASS.3M.PL all-NOM-3M.PL 'The students had been all arrested.'